tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/含 UI 集成方案/音视频通话/快速接入（TUICallKit）/Android_intl_en.md

 The error message indicates that your application's audio/video call capability package has expired or is not activated.
 You can claim or activate the audio/video call capability as instructed in [step 1](#step1) to continue using `TUICallKit`.

-### 2. How do I purchase a plan?

-For more information, see [Billing Overview](https://www.tencentcloud.com/document/product/647/50553).
-If you have any questions, please contact us.

-### 3. What should I do if `TUICallKit` crashes and outputs the log "No implementation found for xxxx"?
+### 2. What should I do if `TUICallKit` crashes and outputs the log "No implementation found for xxxx"?

 Below is the stack information: